Dogs Barking at Birds: Why It Happens (and How to Stop It)

 Sound familiar?

 At Wild Pack, we specialize in reward-based, science-informed dog training that helps dogs build confidence and lifelong skills without fear or intimidation.
-Barking at birds is one of the most common behaviors we help families navigate, and while it can be frustrating, it's also a very normal canine behavior.
+Although barking at birds can be frustrating, it's also a very normal canine behavior.

 Why Do Dogs Bark at Birds?